zLyrikz/MaskDesign/README.md

   - **bin/Release**: This directory contains the compiled binaries of the project built in release mode.
 Release mode is optimized for performance and is usually stripped of debugging information.
   - **cmake**: This directory contains additional CMake modules or configuration files used by the `CMakeLists.txt` to manage the build process.
   - **lib**: This directory holds compiled libraries that the project depends on.
+  - **script** This directory contains scripts for configure and running the program.
   - **src**: This directory contains the source code of the project.
 It includes the `.cpp`, `.h`, `.c`, `.hpp`, and other source files written in the project in C++.

 - **Data**